usetania/usetania-static/content/roadmap/_index.en.md

 ##### **2. IoT Integration**

-Provide a gateway to connect to sensors using MQTT broker to record, control and monitor realtime conditions on farm.
+Provide a gateway to connect to sensors using MQTT broker to record, control and monitor real-time conditions on the field.

 ##### **3. Plugins**